ststewart/synestiabook2/synestia-book/_build/html/_sources/docs/README.md

 ## Acknowledgements
 I included previously published figures and videos throughout these notebooks.
 For each copyrighted material that appears in this thesis, I have referenced its respective source.
 The respective copyright owners have granted permission for their materials' use in this academic, non-profit publication.
 The materials have been reprinted with permission from: Donna Cox of the University of Illinois at Urbana-Champaign Visualization Center, The American Association for the Advancement of Science or AAAS (<i>Science</i>) and Robin M. Canup of Southwest Research Institute, American Geophysical Union or AGU (<i>Journal of Geophysical Research</i>) and Simon J. Lock, and Raluca Rufu.
 Email correspondence proving permission to use these copyrighted materials is located in the folder `copyright_permissions`.

+This work is made possible by the community development in the python ecosystem, including NumPy (Van Der Walt et al. 2011), matplotlib (Hunter 2007), SciPy (Virtanen et al. 2020), the [Jupyter project](https://jupyter.org/), and [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/index.html).

+[Jupyter Book](https://jupyterbook.org/) and many of the tools it uses are stewarded by the [Executable Book Project](https://executablebooks.org/en/latest/), which is supported in part by the [Alfred P. Sloan foundation](https://sloan.org/grant-detail/9231).

 ## Contact
 This set of Jupyter Notebooks is intended for non-profit educational purposes, in partial fulfillment of Gigja Hollyday's M.S. thesis in Geology at the University of California, Davis.
 For inquiries or feedback, please email gohollyday at ucdavis dot edu.